RedPointGlobal/redpoint-rpi/docs/loganalyzer.md

 - Grant `roles/aiplatform.user` (or the narrower `aiplatform.endpoints.predict`) to the GCP service account RPI already uses (`cloudIdentity.google.serviceAccountEmail` from your existing overrides).
 The analyzer rides the chart's standard Workload Identity binding, so no new service account or federation setup is needed.
 - Network egress to `<region>-aiplatform.googleapis.com`.

-### Direct Anthropic API (any cloud)

-- Anthropic account with billing configured at `console.anthropic.com`.
-- API key created and stored in the cloud vault under the key name set by `model.anthropic.apiKeyVaultEntry` (default `LogAnalyzer-AnthropicApiKey`).
-- Network egress from the cluster to `api.anthropic.com:443`.
-- No cloud IAM is required.
-The analyzer reads the key from the vault and calls Anthropic directly.

 </details>

 <details>